 As a member of the International Federation of Accountants, ACCA seeks to enhance the education recognition of its qualification on both national and international education frameworks, and with educational authorities and partners globally.
-In doing so, ACCA aims to ensure that its qualifications are recognized and valued by governments, regulatory authorities and employers across all sectors.
-To this end, ACCA qualifications are currently recognized on the education frameworks in several countries.
+In doing so, ACCA aims to ensure that its qualification is recognised and valued by governments, regulatory authorities and employers across all sectors.
+To this end, ACCA qualification is currently recognised on the education frameworks in several countries.
 Please refer to your national education framework regulator for further information.